 - Fast charging is necessary.

-Fortunately, such a charger does exist, the PITAKA Qi-certified 4-in-1 wireless charging station—the Air Quad.
+Fortunately, such a charger does exist, the ultimate 6-in-1 wireless charging station—the Air Omni.

 How is it a minimalistic design?

-The Air Quad is a multi-device wireless charger compatible with any Qi-supported phones, iPad, AirPods and Apple Watch.
-Only one cable is required for the Air Quad to charge up to 4 devices at the same time.
+The Air Omni is a multi-device wireless charger compatible with any Qi-supported phones, iPad, AirPods and Apple Watch, as well as USB-C/USB-A devices such as the Nintendo switch, Apple TV remote and so on.
+Only one cable is required for the Air Omni to charge up to 6 devices at the same time.
 No mess anymore, and more importantly it saves you time for the more important things in life.
 Less is more.

 -Productivity goes up